Road King: Elliott Wins at Daytona for 3rd Straight Roadie

-Make it three in a row on the road for Chase Elliott.
+Chase Elliott was already NASCAR royalty.
+Now he's also the sport's road king.

-NASCAR’s most popular driver won the Cup Series road course race at Daytona International Speedway on Sunday, holding off hard-charging Denny Hamlin following a late restart and notching his third consecutive victory away from ovals.
+Elliott won the Cup Series' first road course race at Daytona International Speedway on Sunday, holding off hard-charging Denny Hamlin following a late restart and notching his third consecutive victory away from ovals.

 “I had a phenomenal car.
 I don't think I did anything special today,” Elliott said.

-Elliott had a 10-second lead with 10 laps to go and was pulling away when Kyle Busch caused a caution that gave his Joe Gibbs Racing teammates, Hamlin and Martin Truex Jr., a chance.
+The 24-year-old driver had a 10-second lead with 10 laps to go and was pulling away when Kyle Busch blew a tire and brought out a caution that gave his Joe Gibbs Racing teammates, Hamlin and Martin Truex Jr., a chance.

 But Elliott stayed out front on the final restart.
-Hamlin got to his bumper on the last lap, but couldn't do enough to mount any real pressure.
+Hamlin got to his rear bumper on the last lap, but couldn't do enough to mount any significant pressure.

 “I kept him honest there,” Hamlin said.
 “He had such good drive off (the corners) I couldn't do anything with him.”